 P’S’ Here’s a short video of the reception I got for missing the cut-off at the last checkpoint by 12 minutes – imagine what it would’ve been like if I’d made it!

-Update: I finished two stages of the 2019 Riano Trail Race including this spectacular final stage with some of the most stunning views I’ve ever encountered – a new post on 2019 coming soon!
+Update: I finished two stages of the 2019 Riano Trail Race including this spectacular final stage with some of the most stunning views I’ve ever encountered – a new post on 2019 is here!